patriciogonzalezvivo/glslViewer/README.md

 glslViewer examples/bunny.frag examples/bunny.vert examples/bunny.ply
 ```

-* Open a Fragment that use the backbuffer to do a reaction diffusion example:
+* Open a Fragment that use two buffers as a Ping-Pong to do a reaction diffusion example:

 ```bash
 glslViewer examples/grayscott.frag